krishnapoddar1592/SupportSync/README.md

 The instructions to host the backend are provided the the [SupportSync-Backend](https://github.com/krishnapoddar1592/SupportSync-Backend) Repository.

-### Step 3: Add the server domain of the hosted backend in the network_security_config file of the app:
+### Step 3: Update the server domain for api access:
+Add the domain of the hosted backend in the `network_security_config.xml` file of the app:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>